Best Half Stack Guitar Amps on a Budget

 Which Half Stack is Right for You?

 Now that you’ve looked at the amps, a few things are probably clear.
 In this price range you aren’t going to find amps to rival a Marshall DSL100 or Peavey 6505.
 In fact, even a good 50-watt tube amp will eat these amps for lunch.
-But the five amps in this article are plenty loud enough for a band situation, and if you are just getting started and don’t have ton of cash to spend they make solid options.
+But the amps in this article are plenty loud enough for a band situation, and if you are just getting started and don’t have ton of cash to spend they make solid options.

-So how do you choose between these five affordable half-stacks?
+So how do you choose between these affordable half-stacks?
 Ultimately you'll have to take a hard look at exactly what you think you need in a guitar amp and go from there.
 All I can do is tell you is what I would do.
 The rest is up to you!

-- If I were looking for an amp for heavy rock and metal I’d be thinking about the Randall.
+- If I were looking for an amp for extreme rock and metal I’d be thinking about the Randall.
 It’s a straight-up tone machine with no bells and whistles to get in your way.

 - For an uncomplicated rock or blues amp I’d choose the Marshall.
 It has some useful effects, but more than anything this amp is about Marshall tone.

-There you have it.
 Good luck choosing the perfect budget half stack guitar amp!